userfrosting/learn/pages/11.cli/01.commands/docs.md

 ### serve

-The `serve` command is used to execute [PHP Built-in web server](https://www.php.net/manual/en/features.commandline.webserver.php).
+The `serve` command is used to execute [PHP's Built-in web server](https://www.php.net/manual/en/features.commandline.webserver.php).
 This is a simple way to test your application without having to configure a full web server.

 ```bash
 $ php bakery serve [options]